Ian McKellen on screen and stage

-Ian McKellen is an English stage and screen actor.
+Sir Ian McKellen is an English stage and screen actor.
 He is the recipient of seven Laurence Olivier Awards, a Tony Award, a Golden Globe Award, two Academy Award nominations, four BAFTA nominations and five Emmy Award nominations.
 McKellen's work spans genres ranging from Shakespearean and modern theatre to popular fantasy and science fiction.
-His notable film roles include Gandalf in The Lord of the Rings and The Hobbit trilogies, Magneto in the X-Men films, Sir Leigh Teabing in The Da Vinci Code (2006), Sherlock Holmes in Mr. Holmes (2015) and Cogsworth in the live-action adaptation of Beauty and the Beast (2017).
+His notable film roles include Gandalf in The Lord of the Rings and The Hobbit trilogies, Erik Lehnsherr / Magneto in the X-Men films, Sir Leigh Teabing in The Da Vinci Code (2006), Sherlock Holmes in Mr. Holmes (2015) and Cogsworth in the live-action adaptation of Beauty and the Beast (2017).